All Episodes

 That's a threat.

-He's actually threatened.
+He's actually a threat.

 He will make fundraising visits during the November elections to any district whose representative has backed the bill, but he will not help you if you vote against the bill.

-Well, now the reality is, this is music to their ears.
+Well, now the reality is this is music to their ears.

 Obama coming in, especially in November if this thing passes, is as big a death knell as voting for it.